GelukkigTurtle/sports-club-mgmt-sys-test/README.md

 * In all the forms, whenever the user adds a new record, it is being added at the end of the table, and pages, causing the user to make more calls to the API, harming the performance of the application, a simple solution could be to sort the lists from recent records to old records
 * On the partners screen, the View Details 3 dots menu option does not work

+# Suggestions (Exercise 2)
+* Add constraints to all the inputs on each of the forms, reason: the errors on API calls for these forms will be reduced due previous validation, and the application data will be more accurate
+* Order the tables lists from resents records to old records, reason: it will reduce the number of API calls when clicking pagination to find the new records created, improving the application performance
+* The tables filters and sorting can be added to the columns, reason: it improves the user experience, having those actions as a web application standards
 #### By: Freddy Ayala